950.3 Verifying an SSN

 If the CAO closes the cash assistance or SNAP budget for refusal to comply with validation requirements, the CAO will reject any reapplication until the budget group or household complies.

-The CAO will deem the income and resources of a legally responsible relative who is disqualified.
+The CAO will deem the income and resources of a legally responsible relative who is ineligible.
 See the appropriate deeming chapter for each program.
-If the disqualified individual is a cash assistance mandatory budget group member, the CAO will count that individual’s income and resources as if he were included in the budget group.
+If the ineligible individual is a cash assistance mandatory budget group member, the CAO will count that individual’s income and resources as if they were included in the budget group.